Amtrak Platform Station

 It is easier to figure out parking ahead of time than dealing with it the day of the journey.

-Station parking varies depending on the municipality.
-If you are unfamiliar with the area, call the town or check out their website for long-term parking information.
+Station parking varies by municipality.
+If you are unfamiliar with the area, call the town or check its website for long-term parking information.

 It is best to do this before your departure date.
 You don’t need a ticket, or worse yet, see that your vehicle got towed while on a fantastic adventure.